pulumi/docs/content/registry/packages/aws/how-to-guides/aws-js-sqs-slack.md

 title: "Post AWS SQS Messages to Slack using Serverless Lambdas | JavaScript"
 h1: "Post AWS SQS Messages to Slack using Serverless Lambdas"
 linktitle: "Post AWS SQS Messages to Slack using Serverless Lambdas"
+meta_desc: "Post AWS SQS Messages to Slack using Serverless Lambdas how-to guide using js"
 no_edit_this_page: true
 cloud: aws
 language: js